stevensona/shader-toy/README.md

 ### 0.10.12
 * Fix attributions of several demo shaders,
-* align default wrap mode with what is default on shader-toy.com
+* align default wrap mode with what is default on shadertoy.com,
+* allow control of filter and wrap mode for sampling other shaders,
+* add a strict compatibility mode for shadertoy.com

 ### 0.10.11
 * Automatic dependency updates.